joshnel2/mediationai/CreateDisputeView_Final_Status.md

 ## Current State ✅

-The `CreateDisputeView.swift` file has been thoroughly examined and all structural issues have been resolved:
+The `CreateDisputeView.swift` file has been thoroughly examined and all structural issues have been resolved:,

 ### ✅ **Variables Properly Declared**,
 - `@Environment(\.dismiss) var dismiss` - Line 10 ,,